clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 02-modular-dungeon.md

 - Duplicate (NOT linked) (Shift + D)
 - repeat last action (SHIFT + R)
 - when joining asset -> remember to select the object you want to join to last
+- IF YOU ZOOM OUT WITH THE MOUSE AND THE WORLD starts getting affected by fog, change scene -> world -> mist pass distance.

 #### editing library asset
 - to edit, duplicate and move to its own collection